ang-zeyu/infisearch/docs/src/search_configuration_renderers.md

 This API renders the root element for the **fullscreen version** of the user interface.

-- `fsCloseHandler`: A void function used for closing the fullscreen UI.
-This may also be used to check if the current render is for the fullscreen UI or dropdown UI.
+- `fsCloseHandler`: A function used for closing the fullscreen UI.

 It should return 3 elements:
 - `root`: The root element.
 This is passed to the `hide / show` APIs below.
-- `listContainer`: The element to attach elements rendered by `listItemRender` (matches for a single document) to.
+- `listContainer`: The element to attach matches for a single document (rendered by `listItemRender`) to.
 - `input`: Input element.
 This is required for morsels to attach input event handlers.

 #### Supplementary Mandatory Functions